Life skills prom invites all students with disabilities across Schuylkill County

 The students were also DJs, creating the playlist for their prom.

-Trevor Cappela, a Senior at Schuylkill Area High School mentions, “I picked 'Never Gonna Give You Up and Don't Stop Believing.”
+Trevor Cappela, a Senior at Schuylkill Haven High School mentions, “I picked 'Never Gonna Give You Up and Don't Stop Believing.”

 He’s been looking forward to this dance for two years now and deemed this long-awaited prom a success.